camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 - The value is specified as an ISO 8601 duration.
 For example, `PT1H` sets the TTL to one hour.

 :::info
-To learn more about the TTL concept in Zeebe, see [message correlation](../../../concepts/messages#message-buffering).
+To learn more about TTL in Zeebe, see [message correlation](../../../concepts/messages#message-buffering).
 :::

-#### Deduplication
+## Deduplication

 The **Deduplication** section allows you to configure the Connector deduplication parameters.

 - **Connector deduplication** is a mechanism in the Connector Runtime that determines how many email listeners are created if there are multiple occurrences of the **Email Listener Connector** in a BPMN diagram.
 This is different to **message deduplication**.

 - By default, the Connector runtime deduplicates Connectors based on properties, so elements with the same subscription properties only result in one subscription.

 To customize the deduplication behavior, select the **Manual mode** checkbox and configure the custom deduplication ID.